Rosemary (wrestler): Lucha Libre AAA Worldwide (2017)

 On August 26, 2017, Rosemary worked in Lucha Libre AAA Worldwide's Triplemanía XXV working in a 4-way match for the AAA Reina de Reinas Championship.
 The match ended with Sexy Star submitting Rosemary for the win with an armbar, reportedly popping her arm out of its place legitimately in the process.
 The incident gained some attention among other wrestlers, who voiced their opinions on social media on the apparent shoot.
 As a result, AAA subsequently stripped Sexy Star of the win and championship.

-WWE (2024–present)
+WWE (2024)

 Rosemary made her unannounced WWE debut on the August 27, 2024 episode of NXT where she was chosen by Wendy Choo to be a surprise opponent for NXT Women's North American Champion Kelani Jordan.
 On September 3, 2024, Rosemary was defeated by Tatum Paxley who then proceeded to attack Paxley after the match alongside Wendy Choo, however, both women were thwarted by Lyra Valkyria.